cyberbotics/webots-doc/guide/transfer-to-your-own-robot.md

 #### Examples

 Webots support cross-compilation for several existing commercial robots.
-For the `e-puck` robot, this system is fully integrated in Webots and needs no modification in the code.
-For the `Hemisson` robot, this system needs a few include files to replace the Webots API include files.
-For the `Khepera` robot, a specific C library is used in addition to specific include files.
+For the *e-puck*^(TM) robot, this system is fully integrated in Webots and needs no modification in the code.
+For the *Hemisson*^(TM) robot, this system needs a few include files to replace the Webots API include files.
+For the *Khepera*^(TM) robot, a specific C library is used in addition to specific include files.

 ### Interpreted language